 18 – See Portrait of a Young Man at the Museum of Fine Arts

-With over 100,000 pieces of art from across all time periods, this striking building that focuses on fine art and sculpture is an art-lover’s paradise!
+With over 100,000 pieces of art from across all time periods, the striking building of the Museum of Fine Arts of Budapest focuses on fine art and sculpture and it’s an art-lover’s paradise!

 While notable pieces line each and every wall, one particularly emotive piece is Giorgione’s self-portrait, a priceless work stolen from the museum in 1983 and recovered by police in Greece.